-Your GP may refer you to an optometrist (eye specialist) for an examination, if no obvious reason for your watering eye can be found.
+Your GP may refer you to an eye specialist called an optometrist for an examination if no obvious reason for your watering eye can be found.

 Investigating the cause

-If necessary, you may then be referred to an ophthalmologist (eye surgeon) for further investigation.
+If necessary, you may then be referred to an eye surgeon (ophthalmologist) for further investigation.

 Another test involves placing a drop of special dye in each eye.
-If there is a significant amount left in your eyes after five minutes of normal blinking, your tear ducts may be blocked.
+If there's a significant amount left in your eyes after five minutes of normal blinking, your tear ducts may be blocked.

 Scans of your tear ducts may sometimes be carried out.
 These can involve either injecting or placing special dyes into the tear ducts and then taking X-rays or other scans to help pinpoint the location of the blockage.